maxim/sprinkle-cheatsheet/index.md

 Verifiers
 ---------

-Verifiers are convenient helpers to be used in package declarations.
-They will be automatically run to check if something was installed correctly.
+Verifiers are convenient helpers which you can use to check if something was installed correctly.
+You can use this helper within a verify block (see example below).
+Sprinkle runs the verify block to find out whether or not something is already installed on the target machine.
+This way things never get done twice.

 - **has\_directory** "/path/to/dir"
   Tests if directory exists.